kubernetes/enhancements/keps/sig-auth/5018-dra-adminaccess/README.md

        kubernetes.io/dra-admin-access: "true"
    ```

+   Assumptions:

+   - It is not important to subdivide admin access to different types of
+     devices.
+   - Ability to label (or relabel) namespaces is not granted to low-privileged
+     namespace-constrained users (this is the same assumption that
+     PodSecurityAdmission makes).

 1. Authorization Check:

-   In the REST storage layer, validate requests to create `ResourceClaim` or
+   In the REST storage layer, validate requests to create and update
-   `ResourceClaimTemplate` objects with `adminAccess: true`.
-Only authorize if
+   `ResourceClaim` or `ResourceClaimTemplate` objects with `adminAccess: true`.
-   namespace has the `kubernetes.io/dra-admin-access` label.
+   Only authorize if namespace has the `kubernetes.io/dra-admin-access` label.

 1. Grants privileged access to the requested device: